Energyshop.com - Energy for your home

 What's included in retail gas prices

 If you choose to buy from a gas marketer, your gas service won't change.
-You will still get a bill from your distributing utility which will indicate a regulated Delivery Charge - about 20% of your bill - that goes to the utility, and a Gas Supply Charge - the remaining 80% - that goes to the gas marketer you chose.
+You will still get a bill from Fortis which will indicate a regulated Delivery Charge that goes to the utility, and a Gas Supply Charge - the remaining 80% - that goes to the gas marketer you chose.
 If you also have rental equipment or a service contract, these will appear as well.